MitudruDutta/step-into-ml/Supervised ML/F1_ConfusionMatrix/README.md

 ---

 ## ✅ Summary
 Use the confusion matrix to understand error types; use Precision/Recall to quantify type-specific performance; use F1 (or Fβ) when you need a single, balanced metric—especially under imbalance.
+Complement with PR AUC / ROC AUC, examine calibration, and always choose thresholds aligned with real-world costs.